X.400 Bridgehead for Microsoft ExchangeTechnical Architecture and Back-end Features

 - Fail-over clustering support, to deal with CPU and associated system failures.

-Precedence is critical for military systems.
-M-Switch X.400 has comprehensive support for precedence handling, described in the Isode white paper Sending FLASH Messages Quickly: Techniques for Low Latency Message Switching and Precedence Handling.
+Precedence is critical for military systems, M-Switch X.400 has comprehensive support for precedence handling.

 Many of these features are included in X.400 Bridgehead, and in particular efficient scheduling based on the six military precedence levels to ensure that high precedence messages get sent first.
 It also includes capacity reservation for higher precedence messages.